Empower

 Alternatives to Refunds

-Attend a Different Week – Students are encouraged to attend a different week of LEAD, as space allows, rather than not come at all.
+Attend a Different Week – Campers are encouraged to attend a different week of LEAD, as space allows, rather than not come at all.
 We will make every attempt to make adjustments where possible.
-Therefore, a student who wishes to switch to a different week must make that request to the SSI office as soon as possible.
+Therefore, a camper who wishes to switch to a different week must make that request to the SSI office as soon as possible.
 If no room is available in another week, a refund may be issued according to the policy outlined above.

-Transfer Registration – A registration may be transferred to a different student provided registration has not yet closed for the week in question.
+Transfer Registration – A registration may be transferred to a different camper provided registration has not yet closed for the week in question.
 Please call the SSI office immediately if you are thinking of transferring your registration to another individual.
 In any case, new registration forms will be required.

 Registration Deadlines

-Registration opens January 1, 2024 and closes at 11:59pm as follows:
+Registration opens January 1, 2025 and closes at 11:59pm as follows:

-Week 1: Sunday, June 9th
+Week 1: Sunday, June 8th

-Week 2: Sunday, June 30th
+Week 2: Sunday, July 6th

-Week 3: Sunday, July 14th (NOW EXTENDED TO MONDAY, JULY 15TH)
+Week 3: Sunday, July 20th

 Schedule

-Note to Parents: Students should plan on staying on campus during the entire week of camp.
-Please be sure that your student does not have any commitments during the week of camp.
+All activities are mandatory, and all campers will be expected to participate in every activity unless prior permission is obtained to excuse a camper.
+The final schedule will be distributed at camp check-in.
+Please be sure that your camper does not have any commitments during the week of camp.
+Note to Parents: Campers should plan on staying on campus during the entire week of camp.
+Please be sure that your campers does not have any commitments during the week of camp.

 Check-in & Dorms

 Camp check-in will be open from 5:15-6:15pm.
-After checking in, students will be directed to their dorm room and to drop off their luggage, after which they should go to student orientation which will begin at 6:30pm.
+After checking in, campers will be directed to their dorm room and to drop off their luggage, after which they should go to orientation which will begin at 6:30pm.
 Parents are encouraged to stay for the parent meeting at 6:30pm.
-Students arriving AFTER 6:30pm should check in and then go immediately to student orientation.
+Campers arriving AFTER 6:30pm should check in and then go immediately to student orientation.
 Their luggage can be left in the designated area.
 They will have an opportunity to set up their dorm room later in the evening.

 What to Bring (See a Sample Packing List Here)

-Spending Money: Only needed to buy camp gear, pop, snacks, and/or supplies from vending machines or the SAU campus store.
+- Spending Money: Only needed to buy camp gear, pop, snacks, and/or supplies from vending machines or the SAU campus store.

-Note to Parents: Please take the opportunity to go through your student‘s luggage with him/her and discuss what constitutes appropriate and professional clothing as outlined below and to ensure no items are brought from the list above.
+Note to Parents: Please take the opportunity to go through your camper‘s luggage with him/her and discuss what constitutes appropriate and professional clothing as outlined below and to ensure no items are brought from the list above.
+If in doubt, call the SSI office at (517) 321-6233 and we will let you know if you should bring it.

 Food Allergies